This document collects frequently asked questions (FAQs) about the TiDB cluster in Kubernetes.

 Besides the operation of the Kubernetes cluster itself, there are the following two scenarios that might require manual intervention when using TiDB Operator:

-To achieve high availability and data security, it is recommended that you deploy the TiDB cluster in at least three availability zones in a production environment.
+To achieve high availability and data safety, it is recommended that you deploy the TiDB cluster in at least three availability zones in a production environment.